DanielMadan2001/Sellsword-Company/Notes/Jobs.md

 # Guard
 #### Act as a guard for a client.
 Thwart attacks and serve them well.
+Be prepared to give your life for your service.
 ##### Type: Normal Job
 ##### Difficulty: ★★
 ##### Length: 4 weeks